avdssrk/UART_Virtex6/README.md

 Based on this idea, we develop a state machine to sample the data the required points and not sample when there is no information(HIGH).

 # Tools used
 To send the data serially from PC to FPGA through COM port, we used **Tera Term** tool.
 Initially we need to select the COM port.
+Install the required USB-UART drivers for the ports.
+In this case I am using the **Silicon Labs CP210x USB to UART Bridge driver**.
+You can download it from the website.

 <p align="center">
   <img src="https://github.com/avdssrk/UART_Virtex6/blob/main/images/tera1.png" width="1000" title="tera term 1">